 Respondus LockDown Browser is a secure browser for taking tests in Blackboard.
 It prevents printing, copying, going to other URLs, or accessing other applications during a test.
 If a Blackboard test requires Respondus LockDown Browser be used, you will not be able to take the test with a standard web browser but instead will utilize a browser provided by Respondus during the exam.

 For courses using LockDown Browser, you must install the free software onto your computer.
 You will not be able to access your exam until the software has been installed.

 Your course may also implement the use of Respondus Monitor with LockDown Browser.
 The Respondus Monitor software uses a web cam with your computer along with a microphone to record you while completing your online exam in LockDown Browser.
 If Respondus Monitor is used, your computer must have a functioning webcam and microphone.
-Windows users need to have Adobe Flash Player installed to Internet Explorer, even if a different browser is normally used.
-Mac users must have Adobe Flash Player installed to Safari.
 A broadband connection is also required.
 Installing LockDown Browser on your computer also installs Respondus Monitor.

 When taking an exam using Respondus Monitor, you will be required to show a photo ID and perform an environment scan by using the web cam to record your surroundings.
 A system’s check will be conducted prior to the beginning of your exam to ensure the webcam and microphone are working properly.

 The recorded images captured during the online exam is similar to video captured throughout our daily lives at stop lights, an ATM machine, the grocery store, etc. Images captured are securely stored and are only accessible through the course by the instructor.

 The Respondus LockDown Browser locks down the computer and prevents the use of additional applications during the test session.

 The student start up sequence can be tailored to the instructor's needs, and guides students through the process of pre-test requirements.